Reference

 | Not for loan | The copy stays in the library.
 Common for reference books.
 It can be found in the catalog but not borrowed. |

 | Damaged | The copy is damaged.
-Use it alongside a condition note to record the detail. |
+Use it alongside a condition note to record the detail.
+The copy then shows as In repair. |

 | Lost | The copy can’t be found.
 A stocktake can set this for you, and clear it if the book turns up. |